GameFabric/docs/src/multiplayer-servers/getting-started/glossary.md

 ## Site

-A Site is a cluster that belongs to a Region.
+A Site is a cluster that belongs to a Location.
 This specific resource is not configurable through the Armada UI.
 It is configured by Nitrado, for you.

 ## Branch